devlaam/Leucine/README.md

 ```
 and then choose one of them.
 The `collatz`,`crawler` and `chatgrt` are stand alone demo's, the `clock` requires an application
 that is able to connect with raw TCP sockets on the localhost, port 8180.
 To get an impression of the debug capabilities
 you can also `collatz debug` or `crawler debug`.
-The other demo's do not allow for this extra parameter.
+The other demo's do not allow for this extra run parameter.

 #### Demos on NodeJS
 Compile and package the demo as follows: